Faster than the enemy: Why the German Armed Forces now have to go all in ### The secret weapon of the future? What the “digital thread” means for our security ### Software instead of steel: The radical change that will decide future wars ###

 The regulatory jungle: Compliance through a consistent data strategy

-Security can no longer be viewed as an added feature after the fact.
-It must be an integral part of the development, production, and maintenance process from the outset and throughout the entire lifecycle.
-This is often referred to as "security by design" or, in the context of software development, the DevSecOps approach.
-An attacker can attempt to steal intellectual property during the development phase, introduce malware into the supply chain via a compromised supplier, or cripple systems in use through hacking, disruption, or tampering.
+Security can no longer be considered an afterthought.
+It must be an integral part of the development, production, and maintenance process from the very beginning and throughout the entire lifecycle.
+This is often referred to as "Security by Design" or, in the context of software development, the DevSecOps approach.
+An attacker might attempt to steal intellectual property during the development phase, introduce malware into the supply chain via a compromised supplier, or cripple systems in operation through hacking, disruption, or manipulation.

-Interoperability: The art of collaboration in the global ecosystem
+Interoperability: The Art of Collaboration in the Global Ecosystem

 Future-proof defense through strategic digitalization